Post-2026

 The NEPA Process and Basin State Negotiations

 The Bureau of Reclamation is currently undertaking a National Environmental Policy Act (NEPA) process to develop and implement new operational guidelines for Lake Powell and Lake Mead, which will replace the ‘07 Guidelines.
-Concurrent with this federal process, the Basin States have been actively engaged in negotiations to develop a consensus approach for the future management of the river.
+Concurrent with this federal process, the basin states have been actively engaged in negotiations to develop a consensus approach for the future management of the river.

 These discussions have been complex and challenging, given the difficult issues and diverse interests at stake.
-Approximately one year ago, both the Upper Basin and Lower Basin States independently put forward their respective proposals for the federal government to consider as part of its ongoing NEPA review.
-The goal remains to establish a seven-state consensus approach that ensures the long-term sustainability of the Colorado River for all who depend on it.
+In March of 2024, both the Upper Basin and Lower Basins independently put forward their respective proposals for the federal government to consider as part of its ongoing NEPA review.
+The goal remains to establish a seven-state consensus approach that provides for sustainable operations of Lake Powell and Lake Mead.

 The UDS Alternative